Will Adrian Peterson be odd man out in Saints' backfield?

 Now here’s the “good” news.
 Those 18 yards were tied for the most by any Saints running back Monday.
 And Peterson’s 3.0 yards per carry were better than Mark Ingram (six carries, 17 yards) or Alvin Kamara (seven carries, 18 yards).

 In other words, yes, Peterson flopped in his Saints debut.
-But the entire run game flopped along with him -- and was eventually abandoned as the Saints spent the fourth quarter in catch-up mode.
+But the entire running game flopped along with him -- and was eventually abandoned as the Saints spent the fourth quarter in catch-up mode.

 So it can only get better from here.

-But the big question is how much better it can really get for Peterson, who appears to be playing third fiddle in the three-way timeshare?
+But the big question is how much better can it really get for Peterson, who appears to be playing third fiddle in the three-way time-share?

 Peterson should still get his fair share of rushing attempts this season -- when the game flow allows the Saints to run the ball more.
 And he should get a smattering of catches out of the backfield.
 (He was the primary target on a play-action pass inside the 2-yard line that was snuffed out by Minnesota’s defense in the fourth quarter.)

-Kamara actually led the Saints' backs with 31 snaps Monday since he lined up as a receiver several times.
+Kamara actually led the Saints' backs with 31 snaps Monday because he lined up as a receiver several times.
 He caught four passes for 20 yards.
 Ingram, who is the Saints' most trusted pass protector, had 26 snaps and caught five passes for 54 yards.
 Kamara and Ingram were on the field together a handful of times.

 When asked if it was difficult to rotate the three backs into the game flow, Saints coach Sean Payton said, “It only becomes difficult when you become one-dimensional.
 And that happened too early in the fourth quarter.”